yft1234567/Smartseq2_smkpipe_at_Luolab/README.md

 # Smartseq2 Snakemake Pipeline at Luolab
-Snakemake pipeline for Upstream processing of Smartseq2 sequenced libraries - **from fastq.gz to expression matrix (FFEM)**.
+Snakemake pipeline for Upstream processing of Smartseq2 sequenced libraries - **from fastq.gz to expression matrix**.

+## Preparing the Environment

+TBD

 ## Usage